-Dr. Solenberger is an education professional with more than 16 years of experience.
+Dr. Solenberger is an education professional with more than 17 years of experience.
 She holds a doctorate in Educational Leadership from St. Joseph’s University.
 Throughout her career, she has served as a general education teacher, special education teacher, and reading specialist before becoming an administrator of a school with more than 600 students and 90 staff members, which she continues to lead through the COVID-19 pandemic.
 She is an expert in the application of literacy strategies, multi-tiered systems of support, special education, differentiation, inclusion, social emotional learning, and education innovation.
-Dr. Solenberger serves as SHA Education Advisor.
+Dr. Solenberger serves as SHA's "Education Advisor".

 After completing active duty in the US Navy, Dr. Tonkin obtained a master’s degree in Radiation Biophysics from the University of Kansas and an medical degree from the University of Tennessee.
 He trained in Internal Medicine at Saint Francis Hospital in Hartford, CT.
 As a naval reservist, he served in the Gulf War and was promoted to the rank of captain.
 Board Certified in Internal Medicine, he owned a private practice in Manchester, CT for 23 years.
-In addition, he has served as Chair of the Dept. of Medicine at Manchester Hospital and medical director of several long term care and hospice facilities.
-Dr. Tonkin serves as SHA Medical Advisor.
+In addition, he has served as Chair of the Dept. of Medicine at Manchester Hospital and Medical Director of several long term care facilities.
+Dr. Tonkin serves as SHA's "Medical Advisor".